Should I Neuter My Boxer Dog?

 They need lots of exercise and playtime in order to release the energy that comes with being young, active dogs.

-They still love to play but they have less energy and aren’t as rambunctious as they were before.
+They still love to play but they have slightly less energy and aren’t as rambunctious as they were before.

 Boxers also get along better with other pets in the house when they’ve been fixed.